 As an Army veteran, I knew I had to get back to the workforce at some point, but only on my terms.

 After 23 years of service, I had no desire to work for another human being, a robot, maybe!
-But untangling the web of entrepreneurship was like being knee-deep in quicksand, slowly slipping further to my own demise, and at the very moment of suffocation, I’m rescued by a shiny-eyed consultant guru with a bite-size monthly fee.
+But untangling the web of entrepreneurship was like being knee-deep in quicksand, slowly slipping further to my demise.
+And At the very moment of suffocation, I’m thrown a rope by a shiny-eyed consultant guru with a bite-size monthly fee.

-My goal in creating this line of shirts is to unify women in and out of the by showing solidarity and sisterhood.
-My mission is also is to inspire everyone to live their best lives because, in the end, we are all Soldiers on the battlefield in search of our true destiny.
+My goal in creating the shirts is to unify women in and out of the military.
+My mission is also to inspire everyone to live their best lives because, in the end, we are all Soldiers on the battlefield in search of our true destiny.

 But how do you build and thrive in a saturated market?

 Maybe the slogan, “If you build it, they will come,” only applied to Noah’s Ark and the animals, and not so many entrepreneurs.
-I’m still working on my formula, changing up the ingredients to cook up the desired meal, and just maybe, just maybe, they will come.
+I’m still working on my formula, changing the ingredients to cook up the desired meal, and maybe they will come.